Notable Charts

 One more Iron Law will help to put market conditions into perspective.
 It’s what we call the Iron Law of Equilibrium: once a security is issued, it must be held by someone at every point in time, until that security is retired.
 For example, every dollar of monetary base created by the Federal Reserve has to be held by someone, in the form of base money, until it is retired by the Fed.
 Buyers never put those dollars “into” the stock market without sellers immediately taking those dollars right back out.
 So the pile of base money “on the sidelines” never comes “off the sidelines” because it can’t magically transform into something else; it just changes hands.
 Likewise, the Iron Law of Equilibrium says that there are never “more buyers than sellers” or “more sellers than buyers.”
 Every share of stock that is sold by a seller goes into the hands of some buyer.
 Prices aren’t driven up or down by “money flow” or a surplus of buying over selling.
 Prices are driven up or down depending only on who is more eager, the buyers or the sellers.

-If one recognizes that every share of stock is a claim on a future stream of cash flows that will be delivered into the hands of the investor over a very long period of time, investors in mid-2019 should be very concerned about the valuations that investors are paying for those claims.
+If one recognizes that every share of stock is a claim on a future stream of cash flows that will be delivered into the hands of the investor over a very long period of time, investors in the mid-2020's should be very concerned about the valuations that investors are paying for those claims.
 In their exuberance about low interest rates “justifying” elevated market valuations, investors have neither quantified the “justified” effect of lower rates, nor appropriately considered the long-term dynamics of the cash flows they are purchasing.

 The proposition that lower interest rates justify higher valuations relies on the assumption that the stream of future cash flows is held constant.
 Provided that one holds the growth rate of future cash flows constant, the impact of a reduction of interest rates (and prospective returns on competing assets like stocks) is straightforward to calculate.
 If interest rates are expected to be held, say, 2% below average for a period of say, 10 years, a one-for-one response for other assets would be to raise their valuations by about 20% (2% x 10 years) above their respective historical norms.
 For example, a $100 cash flow, deliverable in 20 years, would be priced at $21.45 in order to achieve an 8% return over that period ($100/(1.08)^20).
 If one reduces the prospective return to 6% for the first 10 years, and 8% thereafter, the appropriate price is ($100/(1.06^10)(1.08^10) =) $25.86, which is not surprisingly about 20% higher.

 So provided that investors actually expect future economic growth to match historical rates of growth, investors expecting interest rates to remain say, 2-3% below historical norms even another decade would still only be “justified” in bidding stock valuations 20-30% above their historical norms.
-On the most reliable measures we identify, valuations in the third-quarter of 2017 actually approach 150% to 170% above those norms.

 Put simply, the underlying drivers of real GDP have been progressively weakening in recent decades, reflecting a combination of demographic factors and slowing productivity growth.
-Indeed, excluding the impact of changes in the unemployment rate (which are unlikely to help future growth, given an unemployment rate that has declined to just 3.7%), the structural drivers of U.S. GDP growth have never been weaker.
+Indeed, excluding the impact of changes in the unemployment rate (which are unlikely to help future growth, given an unemployment rate that has declined to just 4.2%), the structural drivers of U.S. GDP growth have never been weaker.

 The chart below shows post-war growth of U.S. real GDP, excluding the impact of cyclical fluctuations in the rate of unemployment.
-I’ve used a 7-year average to exclude the global financial crisis.
+I’ve used a 10-year average to exclude the global financial crisis.
 Understand that the latest data point reflects the structural drivers of the U.S. economy even during the recent recovery.

 Technical Note: We are not great fans of infinite growth models, but the following result is very general.
 Consider the Gordon model P = D/(r-g), where P is “fair” price, D is the dividend (or other distribution of cash that the stock is expected to deliver over the coming year), g is the growth rate of future cash flows into the infinite future, and r is the rate at which those cash flows are discounted to present value (which is also the long-term rate of return that investors can expect if they pay price P and future cash flows are delivered as expected).
 Provided that the long-term trajectory of future cash flows is held constant, reducing r alone will raise the price, and therefore the valuation multiple P/D. Accordingly, the investor's expected future long-term return falls to the lower r that is now embedded in the price.
 That's the "lower interest rates justify higher valuations" argument.
 The lower r does still mean that the investment should be expected to have lower future returns as well.
 In this case, that is accomplished via the higher valuation multiple.